Test-Time Policy Adaptation for Enhanced Multi-Turn Interactions with LLMs: Theoretical Results

 \subsection{Cumulative Convergence Guarantee}

-While Theorem~\ref{thm:monotonic_error} guarantees improvement at each step, our second theorem extends this result to the entire multi-turn interaction, providing a bound on the cumulative error and ensuring \textbf{long-term convergence} in our Theorem \ref{thm:cumulative_error} (proof in Appendix~\ref{sec:cumulative_error_bound}).
+While Theorem~\ref{thm:monotonic_error} guarantees improvement at each step, our second theorem extends this result to the entire multi-turn interaction, providing a bound on the cumulative error and ensuring \textbf{long-term convergence} in our Theorem \ref{thm:cumulative_error} (proof in Appendix~\ref{sec:cumulative_error_bound}). \begin{theorem}[Cumulative Error Bound] \textit{\fontfamily{ppl}\selectfont Suppose $\pi_{\theta_k} = \tilde{\pi}^*_{\theta_k}$ by applying exact policy update in \ours{}, after $K$ turns of interaction, the KL divergence between the underlying user policy $\pi_{\text{user}}^*$ and the practical target policy $\tilde{\pi}^*_{\theta_K}$ in \eqref{eq:practical_target} is bounded as follows:

-\textbf{Remark.} This theorem formalizes the core value proposition of multi-turn interaction within the \ours{} framework.
+} \end{theorem} \textbf{Remark.} This theorem formalizes the core value proposition of multi-turn interaction within the \ours{} framework.
 First, \textit{the benefits of adaptation accumulate over time}.
 The summation term grows with each turn of feedback, progressively tightening the upper bound on the error.
 This formally demonstrates that the more a user interacts with the model, the closer the model policy will align with their true intent.
 Second, this result provides a \textit{clear path to convergence}.
 As the number of turns $K$ increases, the cumulative subtracted term grows, forcing the error to decrease and ensuring the adaptation process is on a trajectory guaranteed to converge toward the optimal policy of user.